ziaa03/COS30045_DataVis-Proj/README.md

 3. Code (included in an appendix)

-The project focuses on creating a visualization related to sustainability and environmental issues.
-Specifically, students are asked to design and build a visualization that might:
+The project focuses on creating a visualization using real-world data related to The OECD Environmental Statistics database which provide a unique collection of policy-relevant environmental statistics.
-- Help people understand the size/impact of adverse environmental events
-- Help people understand their personal impact on the environment
-- Help people minimize their contribution to environmental issues

 The Process Book should include:
 - Title page